prime-8-consulting/prime8base-cookbook/README.md

 Add your user to the docker group with `sudo adduser yourusername docker` to enable the docker daemon to run.

+To authenticate with AWS with shared credentials ini file at ~/.aws/credentials.
+You can specify multiple profiles in this file and select one with the AWS_PROFILE environment variable or the shared_credentials_profile driver config.
+Read this for more information

 ## License and Authors

 Author:: Ele Mooney (<ellenm@prime8consulting.com>)